-\\ Cut a piece of paper masking tape about 3/8" wide and 2" long, and carefully tape the GPS module down to the PC board.
-Make sure it's a nice snug fit, you don't want the GPS module coming loose in the next step.
+\\\\ Cut a piece of paper masking tape about 3/8" wide and 2" long, and carefully tape the GPS module down to the PC board.
+Make sure that the GPS module stays aligned with the pads... the wire leads should be centered in the corner "half moon" pads on the GPS module.